1st1/async_pep/pep-async.rst

 The required changes are mainly:

 1. Modify ``@asyncio.coroutine`` decorator to use new ``types.async_def()``
-   function on all wrapped generators.
+   function on all wrapped functions.

 2. Add ``__await__ = __iter__`` line to ``asyncio.Future`` class.